suitenumerique/messages/docs/prometheus.md

 ### Message Status Counts

-This metric is exported with labels correponding to each possible message delivery status.
+This metric is exported with labels corresponding to each possible message delivery status.

 **Metric:**
 ```